 What you eat and drink in the hours before singing has a considerable influence on how good your voice is.
 Most performers understand how important it is to look after their voice, as the health of a singer’s vocal cords can make or break a performance.
 This article lists the best things to eat and drink as a singer, and also what you should avoid.

 Good foods to eat before singing

-Eating and drinking the best foods and drinks for a good singing voice can help you improve before a performance.
+Eating the best foods and knowing what to drink to have a good singing voice can help you improve before you get on stage.